 Other great features of the Sony FDRX3000 include the adjustable FOV, zooming capability, built-in image stabilization, and the included waterproof housing.
 It’s possible to upload your footage through wifi, Bluetooth, or by connecting the camera directly to your computer.

-The Sony FDRX3000 is a great choice for riders looking for a waterproof motorcycle camera that’s easy to use.
-This device is suitable for capturing your most scenic rides in stunning, high resolution detail.
+The Sony FDRX3000 camera is a great choice for riders looking for a waterproof motorcycle camera that’s easy to use.
+This action cam is suitable for capturing your most scenic rides in stunning, high resolution detail.

 APEMAN Action Camera

 The APEMAN Action Camera is another affordable GoPro alternative.
 Despite a maximum recording resolution of 1080p, this helmet cam comes with just about everything you need for recording your rides.

 What I love about the budget motorcycle cameras is that they’re nearly as capable as the devices that cost 8-10x more.
 With the APEMAN you can take advantage of all the action camera features, without paying such a high price.